-Crushed concrete vs gravel comes from same material.
+Crushed concrete and gravel comes from same material.
 In the past, when buildings were renewed or demolished, the elements were disposed of in landfills.
 This brought up massive amounts of space in landfills, wasting resources, and wasting money in transportation.
 Recently, recycling the materials has become more popular as an option to disposing of it.

 Typically, concrete collected from demolitions or renovations is carried through a machine that crushes it to a gravel-like consistency.
 This can be managed for many applications such as driveways, walkways, gardens, and much more.
 It also has a series of advantages over more traditional materials.